American mountain deer: Taxonomy

 Morejohn and Dailey (2004) published the analysis of the osteological anatomy and morphology of a practically complete skeleton of a Pleistocene adult male Odocoileus lucasi (Hay 1927) along with other collections labeled as O. lucasi.
 Moreover, for their 54-page analysis they visited most collections of samples identified as Navahoceros as well as other species for a comparative analysis (Cervalces scotti, Alces alces, Rangifer tarandus, Odocoileus hemionus, O. virginianus, Hippocamelus antisensis, H. bisulcus, Mazama americana, Pudu mephistophiles, P. puda, Ozotoceros bezoarticus, Blastocerus dichotomus), located in 27 different institutions worldwide.
 They also dissected and analyzed fresh materials of Alces, Cervus, Mazama, Odocoileus hemionus, O. virginianus, Ozotoceros, Pudu, and Rangifer.

 Their main conclusions are that Navahoceros is a nomen nudum and all revised bones which were labeled as Navahoceros belong to Odocoileus lucasi (including exhibition mounts assembled from dissociated bones).

 Although Navahoceros entered the scene based on a very weak analysis which is impossible to verify, the best current evidence based on an extensive comparative study shows that Navahoceros was an invalid construct and pertains to Odocoileus lucasi Hay 1927.
 Subsequent publications referring to Kurten's Navahoceros simply cited his interpretations without questioning its validity.
 It is recommended that any future discussion, or reference to Navahoceros, be done explicitly in relation to the known information on Odocoileus lucasi.

+The direct anatomical comparison of Hay's two specimens from Idaho and the Honey Lake, California deer by Morejohn indicated they were conspecific (though not explicitly stated in the text) and both are from a large odocoileine deer.

 The interpretations given above are not without controversy.
 Morejohn and Dailey (2004) were primarily focused on documenting differences between Old World cervids and those of the New World.
 The fossil skeletal material from Honey Lake was assigned to Odocoileus lucasi on perceived similarities with the holotype, a first phalanx, and the paratype, an astragalus.
 However, no discussion of the perceived similarities was given and, in the discussion regarding the first phalanx, the only direct comparison mentioned was that of a difference between the Honey Lake first phalanx and that of Odocoileus.
 It can legitimately be argued insofar as published material goes that it is O. lucasi that is a nomen nudum.

 Other evidence strongly suggests differences between Navahoceros and Odocoileus.
 Webb (1992) studied a cranium of Navahoceros from San Josecito Cave and concluded that Rangifer, not Odocoileus, was the sister taxon of Navahoceros.
 Both Blastoceras and Hippocamelus were found to be closer to Navahoceros than the latter was to other members of the subfamily such as Odocoileus.
 It is thus far from settled that Navahoceros is a synonym of Odocoileus.

 Assuming that the assignment to Odocoileus were to be accepted, it is unlikely that the late Pleistocene taxon is conspecific with O. lucasi (nor did Morejohn and Dailey claim so).
 Measurements from the literature and the geologic time span involved would indicate otherwise.